win-eva/EGFR-TKI-Docking-Analysis/notes/methods.md

 - Docking results are **indicative** and do not account for receptor flexibility or covalent binding.
 - High standard deviations may indicate PDB-specific bias.
-- MD simulations would be required for more accurate, dynamic binding predictions.
+- Molecular dynamics simulations would be required for more accurate, dynamic binding predictions.

 ---